This course is offered in collaboration with the Compressed Air Challenge.

-- On the first day of training, you receive your copie of the workbook which is included in the course fee.
+- On the first training day, you receive your copy of the workbook.
+This document is included in the course fee.

-- Please note that breakfast, lunch, as well as morning and afternoon coffee breaks are also included in the course fee.
+- Please note that all breakfasts and lunches, as well as the morning and afternoon coffee breaks are also included in the course fee.